 In conjunction with the mortgage, the Foundation entered into an interest rate swap agreement with a financial institution to minimize the risks associated with market rate fluctuations due to the variable rate of the mortgage (one-month LIBOR + 2.25%).
-Pursuant to the terms of the interest rate swap agreement, the Foundation pays interest to the financial institution at a fixed rate of 3.717%.
-As of June 30, 2020, the notional amount of the swap agreement was consistent with the outstanding amount of the loan noted in the table above.
-At June 30, 2020 and 2019, the fair value of the swap agreement was \$(77,392) and \$118,974, respectively.
+Pursuant to the terms of the interest rate swap agreement, the Foundation pays interest to the financial institution at a fixed rate of 2.40%.
+At June 30, 2021 and 2020, the fair value of the swap agreement was \$(12,555) and \$(77,392), respectively.

-NOTE 10 BENEFIT PLANS
+NOTE 11 BENEFIT PLANS